Wichita Mountains Wildlife Refuge

 Wichita Mountains Wildlife Refuge, located in southwestern Oklahoma near Lawton, has protected unique wildlife habitats since 1901 and is the oldest managed wildlife facility in the United States Fish and Wildlife Service system.
 The refuge's location in the geologically unique Wichita Mountains and its areas of undisturbed mixed grass prairie make it an important conservation area.
 The Wichita Mountains are approximately 500 million years old.
 Measuring about 59020 acre, the refuge hosts a great diversity of species: 806 plant species, 240 species of birds, 36 fish, and 64 reptiles and amphibians are present.

 History

-The Wichita Forest Reserve was established by the General Land Office in Oklahoma on July 4, 1901, with 57120 acre.
+The Wichita Forest Reserve was established by the United States General Land Office in Oklahoma on July 4, 1901, with 57120 acre.
 After the transfer of federal forests to the U.S. Forest Service in 1905, it became a National Forest on March 4, 1907, as Wichita National Forest.

 On June 4, 1936, the Wichita Forest designation was abolished and transferred to the Bureau of Biological Survey, a precursor to the Fish and Wildlife Service.
 It was re-designated the Wichita Mountains Wildlife Refuge (WMWR).